-□ University Policies Statement

-For policies on Withdrawal and Grade Permanence, Academic Integrity, and Appeals and Grievance procedures refer to the Graduate Catalog and Departmental Student Handbooks as applicable.

-0R

-All university and department policies affecting student work, appeals, and grievances, as outlined in the Graduate Catalog and/or Department Handbook will apply, unless otherwise indicated in this syllabus.

-□ The Library and Information Literacy

-- During this course, students may fulfill assignments by: - Finding research help face-to-face, by phone, or email from librarians at one of the University's Libraries apu.edu/library/help/specialists/ - Chatting online with librarians 24/7 at apu.libguides.com/chat - Making appointments with subject matter specialist librarians at apu.libcal.com/appointments - Accessing the online library at apu.edu/library - Viewing self-paced tutorials at apu.edu/library/help/tutorials and help guides at apu.libguides.com

-During this course, students may develop information literacy by:

-- Thinking critically to find, access, and engage appropriate resources - Conducting how information in this course's discipline is produced and valued - Conducting quality research activities, even to create new knowledge - Participating ethically in this course's community of learning
+University Policies Statement For policies on Withdrawal and Grade Permanence, Academic Integrity, and Appeals and Grievance procedures refer to the Graduate Catalog and Departmental Student Handbooks as applicable.
+OR All university and department policies affecting student work, appeals, and grievances, as outlined in the Graduate Catalog and/or Department Handbook will apply, unless otherwise indicated in this syllabus.
+The Library and Information Literacy During this course, students may fulfill assignments by: Finding research help face-to-face, by phone, or email from librarians at one of the University's Libraries apu.edu/library/help Chatting online with librarians 24/7 at apu.edu/library/help/asknow/chat Making appointments with subject matter specialist librarians at apu.edu/library/help/specialists Accessing the online library at apu.edu/library Viewing self-paced tutorials at apu.edu/library/help/tutorials and help guides at apu.libguides.com During this course, students may develop information literacy by: Thinking critically to find, access, and engage appropriate resources Conducting how information in this course's discipline is produced and valued Conducting quality research activities, even to create new knowledge Participating ethically in this course's community of learning Framework for Information Literacy for Higher Education, Association of College and Research Libraries (2015).
+Available at: ala.org/acrl/standards/ilframework Emergency Notification Policy It is highly recommended that you notify family members and/or other contacts you wish to be notified in case of an emergency with your class title, room, building location and the APU campus phone number (626) 969-3434).

-For more information, see information literacy tutorials at apu.edu/library/help/tutorials

-Framework for Information Literacy for Higher Education, Association of College and Research Libraries (2015).
-Available at: https://www.ala.org/acrl/standards/ilframework

-Emergency Notification Policy

-It is highly recommended that you notify family members and/or other contacts you wish to be notified in case of an emergency with your class title, room, building location and the APU campus phone number (626) 969-3434).
+Academic Faith Integration is recognized as an important feature of courses at Azusa Pacific University.
+Students can expect to discover how relevant themes from their coursework and themes from the Christian faith meaningfully inform each other.
+Although faith integration is central to the mission of APU, instructors respectfully recognize that students come from a diversity of faith backgrounds and that they have a variety of perspectives.

-□ Faith Integration Statement
+Faith Integration Statement